 Imagine the distribution of monthly returns for the S&P 500 each year across a decade.
 Now imagine these same distributions colored according to their expensiveness (i.e. Shiller’s CAPE) where the least expensive is blue and the most expensive is red.
 If we were to look at this data from 1980–1990 it would look something like this:

 As you can see there seems to be no general pattern between the CAPE and the distribution of monthly returns.
-This becomes even more apparent as we march forward into the future.
-This next visualization shows the same information as above, but moves forward one year at a time:
+This becomes even more apparent as we look at later periods:

 The point of this visualization is that there is no pattern.
 You can try to use historical data to figure out what will happen going forward, but this has its limits.
 It reminds me of a famous Marshall McLuhan quote: